shauninman/MinUI/skeleton/BASE/README.txt

 ----------------------------------------
 Advanced

 MinUI can automatically run a user-authored shell script on boot.
 Just place a file named "auto.sh" in "/.userdata/<DEVICE>/".
+If you're on Windows, make sure your text editor uses Unix line-endings (eg. `\n`), these devices usually choke on Windows line-endings (eg. `\r\n`).

 ----------------------------------------
 Thanks